lukaszszymankiewicz/ltools/README.md

 All tools will work in the browser and will allow to test it out there as well.

-Because only editor I know is RPG Maker 2000, Ltools will probalby be a huge ripoff of it.
+Because one and only editor I really know is RPG Maker 2000, Ltools will propably be a huge ripoff of it.

 ----